 Google Drive vs. OneDrive: Which is Right for Your Business?

 In recent years, cloud storage companies witnessed massive growth.
 Gone are the days when businesses and organizations used to store their information locally.
-More than 80% of the companies are now using one or more cloud services for data storage and collaboration.
-These days, it has become extremely difficult for businesses to choose the right cloud storage service that suits their requirements precisely.
+More than 80% of companies now use one or more cloud services for data storage and collaboration.
+Nowadays, it has become extremely difficult for businesses to choose the right cloud storage service that suits their requirements precisely.

 In this article, we compared Google Drive (G Suite) and OneDrive (Office 365), as Google Drive and OneDrive are the two major cloud services that come to our mind when talking about cloud storage.